razgino11/MultithreadingLecture/README.md

 # Chapter 2: Client & server examples with threads
 In this chapter, we will learn about the concept of client and server.
 Client is a program that sends a request to a server.
 Server is a program that receives a request from a client.

+# Chapter 3: Poll and select
+In this chapter, we will learn about the concept of poll and select.
+Poll is a way to check if a socket is ready to read or write.
+Select is also a way to check if a socket is ready to read or write.